cryostatio/cryostat-legacy/README.md

 `./gradlew jibDockerBuild`.
 Take note that the standard `./gradlew build` will not only build the image but will attempt to publish it to Dockerhub.

-If the environment variable `CONTAINER_JFR_DEBUG` is set to a non-empty string at build time then a debug image will be built, containing a debug shell environment within the image and enabling debug printing from the application.

 ## RUN
 For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.